soupi/learn-haskell-blog-generator/src/06-errors_and_files/04-implementation.md

 ```

 `createOutputDirectoryOrExit` itself is not terribly exciting, it does
-what it is named after, it tries to create the output directory, and exits the
+what it is named -- it tries to create the output directory, and exits the
 program in case it didn't succeed.

 `createOutputDirectory` is the function that actually does the heavy lifting.
 It checks if the directory already exists, and checks if the user would like to
 override it.
-If they do, we remove it and create the new directory, if they don't,
+If they do, we remove it and create the new directory; if they don't,
 we do nothing and report their decision.

 ### `txtsToRenderedHtml`